Grilled Baby Corn

 In any case, I had no idea what to do with the miniature ears of corn.
 But I’ve been reading a lot about grilling veggies lately and decided to try that with these.
 This one is pretty simple.
 So simple in fact I will just tell you what I did, sans recipe.

-First I rinsed the ears and cut off a bit at the end where it had been taken off the stalk.
+First I rinsed the itty bitty baby corn ears and cut off a bit at the end where it had been taken off the stalk.
 I laid them in a single layer in heavy duty aluminum foil and topped them with 1 tablespoon of roughly chopped butter.
 Finally, I sprinkled sea salt over them and sealed the foil around the corn.

 I put the little package on my preheated grill (medium heat) and let it cook for about 15 minutes.

-It tasted pretty good with a nice lightly smokey flavor offset with a slight buttery taste.
+This grilled baby corn tasted pretty good with a nice light smokey flavor offset with a slight buttery taste.
 Even my husband, who usually dislikes baby corn, enjoyed it.